An Endpoint Version of Uniform Sobolev Inequalities: Endpoint Version of Stein-Tomas Fourier Restriction Theorem

-One might also apply Bourgain's interpolation technique between the point $(0, 0)$ and the point $(1, 0)$, to get a restricted weak type estimate for the pair of exponents $C(\frac{n+1}{2n}, 0)$, which is also a vertex of the pentagon in which Stein-Tomas holds.
-Dyadically decompose $K(x)$, notation the same as above.
-Still, we do not have to worry about the part $K_{0}(x)$ of $K(x)$ near the origin.
-Away from the origin, i.e., for $j > 0$, at $(0, 0)$, Young's inequality gives while at $(1, 0)$, Young's inequality gives With the following interpolation computation,
+We first treat the case of the vertex at $C$, because it is exceptional.
+For this, we wish to apply Bourgain's interpolation to the point $O(0, 0)$ and the point $F(1, 0)$.
+There is no need to worry about the part $K_{0}(x)$ of $K(x)$ near the origin, since $K(x)$ is the Fourier transform of a compactly supported distribution and is thus smooth.
+Away from the origin, i.e., for $j > 0$, at $O$, Young's inequality gives while at $F$, still applying Young's inequality With the following interpolation computation,

 we obtain the restricted weak type Stein-Tomas inequality at $C (\frac{n+1}{2n}, 0)$: Duality then produces the same restricted weak type inequality for the pair of exponents $D (1, \frac{n-1}{2n})$.
-However, this time, we cannot apply real interpolation to the points $A$ and $C$, nor can we apply it to $B$ and $D$, since they are along a vertical or horizontal line, which violates the hypothesis of the real interpolation theorem.
+However here, we cannot apply real interpolation to the points $A$ and $C$, nor can we apply it to $B$ and $D$, since they are along a vertical or horizontal line, which violates a hypothesis of the real interpolation theorem.